Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Introduction

 Global Navigation Satellite Systems (GNSS) such as Galileo~\cite{galileo}, GPS~\cite{gps}, and GLONASS~\cite{glonass} are critical to a wide variety of applications ranging from navigation and tracking to modern communication and networking systems.
 It is well-known that civilian GNSS is vulnerable to signal spoofing attacks with increasing spoofing incidents observed in the wild~\cite{shanghai2019gpshack}.
 In a GNSS spoofing attack, an adversary transmits radio-frequency signals that imitate legitimate satellite signals specifically crafted to force a receiver to compute a false location.
 With the widespread availability of low-cost software-defined radio and public repositories~\cite{fernandez2011gnss}, the cost to spoof GPS signals has been significantly lowered (less than \$100).
 Prior work has shown the possibility of changing the course of autonomous aerial~\cite{noh2019tractor}, terrestrial~\cite{tesla2019hack}, and aquatic~\cite{texas2013yacht} vehicles by simply spoofing GNSS signals.
 Moreover, there are an increasing number of GPS signal interference and spoofing incidents~\cite{shanghai2019gpshack} being reported.
 For example, thousands of ships and GPS devices in Shanghai were suspected to be affected by GPS spoofing.
 It is also suspected that GPS spoofing resulted in several boats transmitting signals indicating they were sailing in circles off the California coast.
 In reality, they were thousands of miles away.

-The lack of message authentication is a major contributing factor in generating fake satellite signals and falsifying a receiver’s location.
+The lack of message authentication is a major contributing factor in generating fake satellite signals and falsifying a receiver's location.
 To this extent, several countermeasures based on cryptographic authentication~\cite{scott2003anti} to protect against attackers generating spoofing signals are being proposed.
-For example, the recently launched Galileo’s Open Service Navigation Message Authentication (OSNMA)~\cite{Guidelines_for_Test_Phase_v1.0} authenticates the navigation message contents based on the TESLA protocol~\cite{perrig2002tesla} and one-way hash functions.
-As part of modernizing next-generation GPS, the US DoD is also exploring the use of Chips Message Robust Authentication (CHIMERA).
-Both Galileo’s OSNMA and CHIMERA digitally sign the navigation message contents and include the MAC within the message itself.
+For example, the recently launched Galileo's Open Service Navigation Message Authentication (OSNMA)~\cite{Guidelines_for_Test_Phase_v1.0} authenticates the navigation message contents based on the TESLA protocol~\cite{perrig2002tesla} and one-way hash functions.
+As part of modernizing next-generation GPS, the United States Department of Defense is also exploring the use of Chips Message Robust Authentication (CHIMERA)~\cite{anderson2017chips}.
+Both Galileo's OSNMA and CHIMERA digitally sign the navigation message contents and include the MAC within the message itself.
 In addition, CHIMERA \textit{replaces} parts of the spreading code with unknown bits called markers which are later revealed in a subsequent navigation message or an out-of-band channel.
 The above countermeasures aim to protect the integrity of the navigation message contents.
-However, in GNSS, the user’s location is computed based on both the navigation message contents \emph{and} its time of arrival.
+However, in GNSS, the user's location is computed based on both the navigation message contents \emph{and} its time of arrival.